-In general, RCT should be combined with a suitable restoration method e.g. a dental crown.
+RCT should be combined with a suitable restoration method, e.g., a dental crown.
 Crowning of the tooth allows the tooth to be strong again.
-On the other side, if you decide to remove the tooth and have a dental implant, you should be aware that dental implants require a higher level of maintenance. i.e. there are certain foods that you should avoid chewing with your implant when you decide to have a dental implant in your mouth.
-This the reason why natural tooth is so valuable and with current technology nothing can replace a natural tooth even the best implants in the market.
+On the other side, if you decide to remove the tooth and have a dental implant, you should be aware that dental implants require a higher level of maintenance. i.e. there are certain foods you should avoid chewing with your implant when you decide to have a dental implant in your mouth.
+This is why the natural tooth is so valuable, and with current technology, nothing can replace a natural tooth, even the best implants in the market.

 Pain of Root Canal Treatment

 The RCT procedure itself should be a painless dental procedure.
 Many patients are afraid of this procedure because they are under the impression that RCT hurts.
 Root Canal Therapy is normally done under local anaesthesia, and it does not hurt at all.
 For patients, an RCT procedure feels similar to changing an old filling.

 Both root canal treatment and dental implant can be done in full sleep.
 For sleep dentistry and dental sedation solutions in Brisbane, see Brisbane Dental Sleep Clinic.